smilhey/ed-cmd.nvim/README.md

 https://github.com/user-attachments/assets/f3633128-1e53-4585-bf63-d94e3bce8bf6

 This plugin allows you to edit the cmdline like you would a normal buffer, in a similar way as the cmdwindow (Ctrl-F in cmd mode).
-However unlike the cmdwindow you keep the preview features ('incsearch', 'inccommand') when inserting the cmdline.
+However, unlike the cmdwindow you keep the preview features ('incsearch', 'inccommand') when inserting in the cmdline.

-This plugin disable the default cmdline and popup menu so there might be some difference in behaviour (cases that I might not have encountered and replicated)
+This plugin disables the default cmdline and popup menu so there might be some differences in behaviour (cases that I might not have encountered and replicated)

 ## Features